JonComo/Arduino_weight_trainer/README.md

 Made for this project https://github.com/IdleHandsProject/makennbot Or any arduino project that uses the neural network written here http://robotics.hobbizine.com/arduinoann.html

-You'll need:

-tensorflow and keras to train your neural network
+You'll need the following packages (you can pip install each of them)

+tensorflow
+keras
-numpy for ndarrays
+numpy

-If you want to run it using the notebook file you'll need:

 jupyter notebook

-matplotlib to visualize the training
+matplotlib

+To use
 Setup x_train and y_train in the notebook to be the examples you want the network to train on.

 Run the cells sequentially and you'll see your network fit the training data.